BitcoinQnA/ln-guide/index.md

 **Justice Transaction**

 In both the 'force' and 'cheat' closure scenarios the party having the channel closed on them can dispute the closure if they do not agree with the outcome (eg the other party has published an old channel state, paying them more sats back).
-To trigger this dispute they simply bringing their node back online within the lockout period (typically 2016 blocks).
+To trigger this dispute they simply bringing their node back online within the lockout period (typically 2016 blocks or 2 weeks).
 Alternatively they may have chosen to set up a [Watchtower](https://bitcoinmagazine.com/articles/watchtowers-are-coming-lightning) service that will monitor their channels and act on their behalf for a small fee.

 If the party creating the dispute can successfully publish a more recent channel state than the one broadcast by their channel partner, their node will be able to publish a [Justice transaction](https://bitcoinmagazine.com/articles/bitmex-research-confirms-lightning-justice-works) and steal the entire balance of the channel.
 The threat of such a scenario is enough to ward off most dishonest Lightning operators for fear of losing all of their funds.